cziter15/ksIotFrameworkLib/README.md

 ```

 ## 🔁 Application rotator
-The library implements one very useful utility named ksAppRotator.
+The library implements one very useful utility named `ksAppRotator`.
 This object can wrap application instantiation logic into something like carousel or rotator.

 Typically the device hosts two applications.
 First application is running core device logic while the second one is dedicated to help the user with the device configuration.